Layoff and Recall of Regular Faculty

 A regular position may be full time, 100% workload, or part-time, at least 50% of a workload up to anything less than 100%.
 The status is the same for part-time regular positions, but of course the commitment to provide ongoing and continuous employment is limited to the percentage at which the faculty member is regularized.

 What is a non-regular position?
-“Non-regular faculty members are those that do not hold a regular position or who have not satisfied the requirements for regularization in Article 1.05(e),” according to article 1.05(d).
+According to article 1.05(d), “Non-regular faculty members are those that do not hold a regular position or who have not satisfied the requirements for regularization in Article 1.05(e)”.
 The section “Regularization processes” below includes a discussion of the requirements for regularization.

 Article 1.05(d) defines these non-regular positions further as Non-Regular Type 1 and Non-Regular Type 2.
 These are generally referred to as NR1 and NR2 positions.
 An NR2 faculty member is one “who is assigned or reasonably anticipated to be assigned an annualized workload of 50% or greater for a future 12-month period.”
 An NR1 faculty member’s work falls outside the annual workload provisions described for NR2 and “may only be hired for specialized requirements, experimental offerings, timetabling anomalies, substitution, vacation replacement, short-term emergency circumstances, [or] work that is not expected to be ongoing.”
 For both NR1 and NR2 positions, there is no expectation of continuing employment past the end of the specified contract end date.
 For more details about the differences between NR1 and NR2 contacts, please click here.